juntang-zhuang/Adabelief-Optimizer/README.md

 ## Discussions

 #### Installation
-Please instal the latest version from pip, old versions might suffer from bugs.
+Please install the latest version from pip, old versions might suffer from bugs.
 Source code for up-to-date package is available in folder ```pypi_packages```.
 #### Discussion on algorithms
 ##### 1. Weight Decay:
 - Decoupling (argument ```weight_decouple ``` appears in ```AdaBelief``` and ```RangerAdaBelief```): <br>